jtmorris/Two-Axis-Camera-Tracking/README.md

 Any number of modifications or alterations can be made.
 You simply need the motors controlling 2-axes of rotation independently, one parallel to the camera FOV orientation, one perpendicular to the camera FOV orientation.

 ### Computer Vision Setup
 In its current state, the program tracks a [pink Post-It](https://amzn.to/2Yb1Oby), as it was easily distiguishable from the background where I tested.
-Detection is done using a range of HSV colors determined through experimentation to match colors in my specific lighting conditions while narrow enough to reject false positives.
+Detection is done using a range of HSV colors, narrow enough to reject false positives, determined through experimentation.
 You will likely need to experiment to detect the object you wish to detect.
 Specifics are highly variable to your circumstances and desires.

-OpenCV finds the mask of objects you want and determines appropriate action in *camera_tracker.py*.
-Have fun.
+Once found, the distance of the centroid of the detected contour from the center of the camera frame is calculated.
+If the distance is beyond a certain buffer zone, the appropriate motor(s) are triggered to move one interval in the desired direction.
+By default, as defined in the Arduino code, one movement interval is one step of the motor.

+Detection and determination of desired motor activity is accomplished in *[camera_tracker.py](camera_tracker.py)*.

 ## Running the Project
-Once everything is setup and on, the tracking is initiated by feeding *camera_tracker.py* to the Python 3 interpreter.
+Once everything is setup and on, the tracking is initiated by feeding *[camera_tracker.py](camera_tracker.py)* to the Python 3 interpreter.
 Example from Linux terminal within working directory containing files:
 ```shell
 $ python3 camera_tracker.py
 ```

-The *camera_tracker.py* script accepts 4 arguments.
+The *[camera_tracker.py](camera_tracker.py)* script accepts 4 arguments.

 - **-c / --camera_index**: If using a Linux or Mac system, USB cameras are accessed by "/dev/video<*camera index #*>".
 This argument is that index #.
 By default, the script assumes camera index 0 (/dev/video0).
 If your system has multiple cameras, you may need to reference a different device.
 If using Windows or some other system, the webcam stream code will need to be altered to use appropriate formatting and notation.
 - **-w / --processing_width**: Manually override the default frame size used for processing object detection.
 Larger frames offer more space and higher quality, but require more processing power.
 Lowering this number will yield faster results.
 By default, it is 800 pixels, which was determined to yield 30 to 40 frames per second on my computer with displaying of each frame and the detected mask each iteration.